Mathless: Some time ago, my mother and my Aunt Dorothy were interviewed, my Aunt Dorothy is still living.

 Interviewer: Had you completed your studies at Kentucky?

 Mathless: No, I had three months, and they eliminated the whole program, the whole ASTRP prog…pre-program.
 So they, so then, I went to…I was at Fort Benning, I mean Fort Hayes, a little bit of time, maybe a month, and then, I was sent to Fort Benning for basic training.
 Then, I was sent to the eighty-seventh Division at Columbia South, Fort Jackson, Columbia, South Carolina.
-And, I was in the eighty-seventh, and I think I was in L Company.
+And, I was in the 87th, and I think I was in L Company.
 That’s what it said in the article.(laughs)

 Interviewer: You have a…you have a book there called “F Company”, written by a daughter of one of the members of F Company.
 And your name is mentioned in there, just for our oral history.
 Let me ask you, while you’re in the United States, did you have a girlfriend?